The Black Hole (1979 film): Plot

-Reinhardt orders his robots to lobotomize Kate, but just as the process begins, she is rescued by Holland, V.I.N.CENT. and BO.B.
+Reinhardt orders his robots to lobotomize McCrae, but just as the process begins, she is rescued by Holland, V.I.N.CENT. and BO.B.
 Harry Booth tries to escape alone in the Palomino, but is shot down and fatally crashes into the Cygnus.
 A subsequent meteor storm and the explosion of the ship's overstressed main power plant cause the anti-gravity generator to fail.
 Without its null-gravity bubble, the Cygnus quickly starts to break apart under the black hole's huge gravitational forces.

 Reinhardt and the Palomino survivors separately plan their escape in the probe ship used to study the black hole.
-Reinhardt orders Maximilian to prepare the ship for launch, but then a large viewscreen falls on Reinhardt, pinning him to the deck, surrounded by his lobotomized crew.
-Maximilian encounters the Palomino crew and fatally damages B.O.B. before being disabled by V.I.N.CENT and left to drift.
-Holland, Pizer, McCrae and V.I.N.CENT. launch the probe, which has a pre-programmed flight path that takes them into the black hole.
+Reinhardt orders Maximilian to prepare the ship for launch, but then a large viewscreen falls on Reinhardt, pinning him to the deck.
+His cries for help are not acknowledged by the lobotimized crew nor Maximilian, who enters the elevator as his master calls for him and pursues the Palomino crew as they attempt to escape.

+The crew nears the probe ship before being confronted again by Maximilian.
+He fatally damages BO.B. before battling with V.I.N.CENT. as McCrae, Holland and Pizer continue to the probe.
+V.I.N.CENT. defeats his opponent by drilling into Maximilian's armor, disabling his system and sending him hurtling into the black hole.
+Holland, Pizer, McCrae and V.I.N.CENT. launch the probe, which they soon realize has a pre-programmed flight path, taking them directly into the black hole.

-Within the black hole, Reinhardt and Maximilian merge together above a burning, hellish landscape populated by dark-robed spectres resembling Cygnus drones.
+Within the black hole, the Cygnus completely breaks apart.
+The drifting Reinhardt and Maximilian merge above a burning, hellish landscape populated by dark-robed specters resembling Cygnus drones.
 Meanwhile, the probe ship is led through a cathedral-like arched crystal tunnel by a floating, angelic figure.
 After the ship emerges from a white hole, Holland, Pizer, McCrae and V.I.N.CENT. fly towards a planet near a bright star.